 DiMarzio released the Ionizer 7 humbuckers in 2014, as a follow up to the Ionizer 8 set from the previous year.
-Designed as the signature set (at that time) for guitarist Tosin Abasi.
-Tosin has moved on and now has an impressive signature set with Fishman (review coming very soon!), but DiMarzio thankfully keeps the Ionizer 7 on the menu.
-If we can get DiMarzio to keep more models available (*cough* Virtual PAF series*cough*!).
+Designed as a signature set for guitarist Tosin Abasi.

 Tosin is influenced by progressive rock and progressive metal players like John Petrucci, Allan Holdsworth, Steve Vai, and Yngwie Malmsteen.
 Generally speaking, you’re looking for something with drive and something with clarity.

 For this evaluation, I have this set in an Ibanez Universe, which is Hum-Single-Hum.
 DiMarzio makes an Ionizer 8 single coil for the middle, but nothing like that for the Ionizer 7 set.
 A wag-of-the-finger to Larry.
 LOL!
 The Blaze middle stays in place for this one.
 Not to get on a soap box, but the lack of options for 7-string single coil size pickups is lame.
 That applies to many pickup builders.

 Anyhoo, the pickups get the wiring for the stock Ibanez Universe configuration: